 At present there are various ways for obtaining children’s views during a dispute about contact.
 The court can issue an form-f09 for children to indicate their views.
 The sheriff can talk to a child or order a Child Welfare Reporter to prepare a report to court.
 The legislation that is being currently considered by the Scottish Parliament will include consideration of a range of other ways in which children can give their views and also whether feedback can be given to them about what the court decides.
 Shared Parenting Scotland considers that it is also very important to let the child know that their views are important but will not be the deciding factor, and also that any person who is obtaining children’s views should properly trained.
 If the Scottish Parliament also incorporates the UN Convention on the Rights of the Child into Scottish law there may be further changes.

 Can a 12 year old decide what happens about contact?

-The Children (Scotland) Bill may extend or remove the mention of the age of 12.
+The 2020 Children (Scotland) Act removes this mention of age 12.
+Although that legislation hadn’t been enacted at February 2024 the court will now consider the views of much younger children.
 Whatever the age, the views of a child are not the deciding factor, although the older the child the more impact their views will have on the final decision.